fabian-rudolf/ytm-estimator/README.md

 - **Real-time calculation**: As soon as you input the bond parameters, the YTM is calculated in real time.
 No need to hit 'calculate' or wait.

 ## Usage
-Just visit our web app hosted [here](https://ytmestimator-1-z6391136.deta.app/).
+Just visit the running web app demo hosted [here](https://ytmestimator-1-z6391136.deta.app/).

 ## Project Structure
 The codebase is structured as follows: